 Eastern Equine Encephalitis (EEE), WNV and other mosquito-borne viruses are transmitted by mosquitoes after they feed on birds.
 The same mosquitoes can then infect mammals, particularly humans and horses.
-Humans and horses can sometimes become seriously ill from the infection.
+Like humans, horses can sometimes become seriously ill from these infections.

-Vaccination exists and is effective for horses, but there is no commercially available vaccine for humans.
-In 2012, there have been 4 cases of EEE in horses located in Dallas County.
+Effective vaccination is available for horses.
+In 2012, there have been 7 cases of EEE in horses, including 4 cases in horses located in Dallas County, and 1 case each in Elmore, Mobile and Montgomery counties.
 Epidemiologists point out that EEE can be more dangerous to people and other mammals than other mosquito-borne viruses, but that the same mosquito prevention measures reduce exposures to any of these diseases.